 As cyber-security incidents increase and breaches become more significant, they cause a high financial impact.
 Approximately $191 million have been spent by companies in 2014 to overcome the losses caused by data breaches.
 A data breach costs large organizations on average $93 million of losses.
-Hence, the need for secure information is becoming not only a desire, but also a necessity.
+Hence, the need for secure information is becoming not only a desire but also a necessity.

 What should be learned from companies that have been hacked?

-The research analyzed 20 biggest data breaches with the aim of detecting what companies are doing wrong and what needs to be done to deal with these issues.
+The research analyzed the 20 biggest data breaches with the aim of detecting what companies are doing wrong and what needs to be done to deal with these issues.
 Among the hacked companies were companies that offer information security services as well.
 These companies certainly had powerful technical controls over the information such as firewalls, antivirus and similar safeguards, which apparently were not enough.
 However, technology alone will not safeguard your data.
-Companies have to look every aspect of the operation including all controls in order to establish a proper information security.
+Companies have to look at every aspect of the operation including all controls in order to establish proper information security.
 Within the ISO/IEC 27001 framework, training and technical practices are among the suggested activities to look at closely (check the “selected list of controls” in Annex A).
 From these data breaches, millions of people were affected by losing personal information such as names, addresses, dates of birth, phone numbers, social security numbers, payment card numbers, internal emails, and other personal information.
-The chart below shows which companies have had the highest number of data loss.
+The chart below shows which companies have had the highest number of data losses.

-Something very valuable revealed from this survey is the fact that none of these companies were certified against ISO/IEC 27001 at the time of the data breaches.
-They either were not implementing the ISO/IEC 27001 Information Security Management System, or were not implementing it properly.
-Thus, the question of how these breaches can be avoided or at least reduced if Information Security Management System (ISO/IEC 27001) was implemented within organizations arises.
+Something very valuable revealed from this survey is the fact that none of these companies was certified against ISO/IEC 27001 at the time of the data breaches.
+They either were not implementing the ISO/IEC 27001 Information Security Management System or were not implementing it properly.
+Thus, the question of how these breaches can be avoided or at least reduced if the Information Security Management System (ISO/IEC 27001) was implemented within organizations arises.
 The answer is that it can improve information security systems, quality assurance, increase security awareness among employees, customers, vendors, prevent violations caused, etc. It provides a framework for IT security implementation and can also assist in determining the status of information security and the degree of compliance with security policies, directives and standards.
 In addition to this, ISO/IEC 27001 Annex A has 114 controls that help organizations to keep information assets secure, even though not all of them are related to technology, but indirectly, all of them are related to information security.
 Experts recommend a multi-layered approach to information security, suggesting the following steps, which can be pegged to the associated ISO/IEC 27001 controls.